1. Decide on your approach to performance review calibration

 Keep managers up to speed on expectations

-— Performance reviews are crucial for employee success!
-Learn how Leapsome can supercharge your performance review process, and check out our playbooks on how to write an employee performance review and how to run a leadership performance review. 😉
+Check out our playbooks on how to write a performance review and how to run a leadership performance review. 😉